-- The Northern Leg route passes within approximately 140m of Corby, Lily and Bishops Lochs SSSI.
-It is unlikely that this area will be exposed to any impacts, and no mitigation is therefore required. - The Northern Leg would cross two land interests with areas of organically farmed land; Walton Farm and Scottish Agricultural College.
+- 33.5.11 Overbridges and a number of culverts would be demolished and/or constructed.
+There would be a risk of dust impacts during the demolition, although this would occur over a short period.
+There would likely be limited opportunity for dust to be created during the construction period.
+There are however, residential properties close to these bridges, which may be at slightly greater risk of being affected by dust soiling and PM10 than that from the rest of the scheme works alone. - 33.5.12 It is estimated that without appropriate mitigation, there are approximately 320 properties within 200m of the proposed construction works that may be at risk of significant PM{10} impacts.
+With the implementation of mitigation, PM{10} impacts may occur within 50m of the proposed scheme during major construction activities.
+It is therefore estimated that 65 properties may experience significant PM{10} impacts. - 33.5.13 Construction activities would occur close to the River Dee SAC and it may therefore experience a certain amount of deposited dust.
+The amount of dust deposited would likely be inconsequential in relation to the naturally present suspended solids load of the river. - 33.5.14 The southern section of the AWPR would cross two land interests of organically farmed land: Craiglug and Auchlea.
 With no mitigation, there is the potential for significant vegetation effects within 100m of the proposed works.
-With mitigation, this distance would be reduced to 25m and thus effects would be confined within the immediate vicinity of the proposed works. - Any dust incidents would be highly dependent on the weather, requiring dry conditions and winds blowing towards a receptor.
+With mitigation, this distance would be reduced to 25m and thus effects would be confined within the immediate vicinity of the proposed works. - 33.5.15 Any dust incidents would be highly dependent on the weather, requiring dry conditions and winds blowing towards a receptor.
 This would also need to be combined with an activity creating dust close to the receptor.
-The combination of conditions to allow significant dust soiling or enhancement of PM10 concentrations at any off-site location can be expected to be very infrequent.
-This should also only be the case if there is inadequate application of the mitigation measures.
-It is unlikely that any properties will be affected by dust-soiling or enhanced PM10 concentrations for the full duration of the construction period. - The number of construction vehicles on the local roads will vary over time, depending on the works activities taking place.
-The impact of the traffic will be insignificant in comparison with emissions from the vehicles on the local roads when the scheme is operational.
+The combination of conditions to allow significant dust soiling or enhancement of PM{10} concentrations at any off-site location would be expected to be very infrequent, with the application of mitigation measures.
+It is unlikely that any properties would be affected by dust-soiling or enhanced PM{10} concentrations for the full duration of the construction period. - 33.5.16 The number of construction vehicles on the local roads would vary over time, depending on the works activities taking place.
+The impact of construction traffic would be insignificant as it would be minor and temporary, in comparison with emissions from the vehicles on the local roads.